 Do you have multiple copy jobs to be done simultaneously because you have more than one card-reader ?

-In order to change the number of parallel tasks done by Silverstack you have to go to general preferences and modify the value in «Number of parallel jobs» (figure 1).
+In order to change the number of parallel jobs done by Silverstack you have to go to general preferences and modify the value in «Number of parallel jobs» (see preferences screenshot above).

 Please note that your destination(s) should provide the necessary bandwidth.
 A slow destination (such as a USB2 drive) could result in a reduced overall performance.
 Therefore if you have not read the article about data-transfer performance and you are not familiar with it, then this is the best way to avoid frustration and weak performance.